dyemanov/firebird/doc/README.replication.md

 Read replication.conf for other possible settings.

+To apply the changed master-side settings, all users must be reconnected.

 ## Setting up the replica side

 The same replication.conf file is used.
 Setting log\_source\_directory specifies the location that Firebird server scans for the transmitted segments.
 Additionally, DBA may explicitly specify what source database is accepted for replication.
 Setting source\_guid is used for that purpose.